-What is a chief digital officer and what do they do?
+What is a chief digital officer?

 The chief digital officer is a relatively new leadership role.
 The title first appeared on corporate organizational charts around 2010.
 By then, smartphones and tablets were enabling anytime, anywhere computing.
 E-commerce giant Amazon and other digitally native retailers were setting new customer expectations for online shopping and creating a market for digital goods, such as video on demand.
 Companies recognized they needed digital strategies to connect to tech-savvy consumers, enable employees and defend against digital disruption.